Written by Craig Fearn

 7. Keyword Usage: Natural or Forced?

-Include keywords naturally.
-If it sounds awkward when read aloud, you're overdoing it.
+Include keywords naturally throughout your content.
+If it sounds awkward when read aloud, you are overdoing it—and Google's algorithms are increasingly good at detecting unnatural keyword usage.

 8. Internal Links: Are You Connecting Related Pages?